-I am a Wiccan Priest registered with the Office of the General Register as a legal Solemniser of Marriage.
+I am a Wiccan High Priest registered with the Office of the General Register as a legal Solemniser of Marriage.

 I offer legal Handfastings to all couples seeking a wedding ceremony with a spiritual element that is more aligned to an Earth based belief system.

 Handfasting is the term for the traditional religious wedding rite.
 This is a continuation of Ireland’s indigenous practice which was recognised in Brehon law.

 You do not need to identify specifically as Pagan to avail of a Handfasting.
 Such a ceremony may suit if you feel at peace in nature, notice the cycle of the year and feel a sense of wonder and awe in the majesty of the Earth.
 If you desire a ritual to mark your special day with reference to these moments a Handfasting may resonate with you.
 Ceremonies may be tailored to suit the needs of couples.